 1. Cross-Registration from Harvard Law School

 b) Requirements: A student must be a currently registered, full-time student of Harvard Law School in order to cross-register.
-Any J.D. student, after the fall term of the first year, may cross-register for courses according to these terms:
+Any upper-level J.D. and LL.M. student may cross-register for courses according to these terms:

-ii.
-Second- and third-year J.D. students need to carry at least eight Harvard Law School credits of classroom, clinical, or written work, of which no fewer than four are classroom and/or clinical credits per semester in order to be eligible to cross-register (see Section I(D)).
+i.
+Upper-level J.D. students need to carry at least eight Harvard Law School credits of classroom, clinical, or written work, of which no fewer than four are law classroom and/or clinical credits per semester in order to be eligible to cross-register.
+See Section I. (D).
 Students are required when cross-registering to meet the Law School fall and spring semester residency minimum of 10 credits, which will include the cross-registration credits converted to Harvard Law School credits.

-iii.
-Any LL.M. student may apply to cross-register for courses.
-To do so, LL.M. students must seek approval from the Director of Administration and Student Affairs for the Graduate Program; cross-registration may be completed only after such approval has been granted.
+ii.
+LL.M. students may apply to cross-register for graduate-level courses at any of the schools specified in the Overview section above.
+To do so, LL.M. students must seek approval from the Director of Administration and Student Affairs for the Graduate Program through the cross-registration petition process; cross-registration may be completed only after such approval has been granted.
+No law school credit is awarded for language, field, or studio courses, or for courses not reasonably related to a program of law study.

 c) Process and Approval: It is important to note that host school faculty approval does not guarantee enrollment in the course.
 If the faculty member approves, the student’s request will be forwarded to the host school’s Registrar’s Office.
 The host school’s Registrar’s Office will enroll the student if appropriate given the school’s policies for cross-registration.
 Students who plan to cross-register for a course should maintain a full schedule of Law School course credits until courses requested through cross-registration are confirmed.
 Following confirmation, cross-registering students will be permitted to drop a course at HLS without penalty, provided that the student does so immediately following host school confirmation.

 d) Credits: Harvard Law School allows up to 12 credits of cross-registration toward the J.D. degree and up to six credits of cross-registration toward the LL.M. degree.
-Law School students may enroll in up to six credits of cross-registration per semester.
+J.D. students may enroll in up to six credits of cross-registration per semester.
 The number of credits for a course will be assigned by the Law School Registrar’s Office in accordance with ABA standards.
 Law School credits for cross-registration are generally based on lecture hours, with one credit awarded for every 700 minutes spent in mandatory lecture, (e.g., a course meeting three lecture hours per week for a full semester will receive three credits).
 For J.D. students, studio and field courses are generally limited to two credits and credits awarded for language courses are limited to three credits (thus, in both situations, credits awarded may not reflect true in-class hours).
 “Intensive” language courses (in which a full-year’s worth of instruction takes place in one semester) may receive up to four credits.
-LL.M. students do not receive degree credit for language courses, studio courses, or field courses.
+LL.M. students do not receive degree credit for language courses, studio courses, field courses, or courses not reasonably related to a program of law study.

 e) Course Scheduling, Content, and, Grades: The content of a cross-registered course may not duplicate or overlap course work taken previously or contemporaneously.
 The meeting time of the cross-registered course may not overlap with, or abut, the meeting time of courses on the student’s Law School schedule, and students must allow for sufficient travel time between schools.
 Students may not make arrangements with faculty members to arrive late or leave early from a class.